Top Employee Benefits Survey Questions to Ask

 Remember, the average employee probably isn’t as knowledgeable about voluntary benefits as you and your team are, so sometimes asking straightforward questions like the ones above will only get so far.
 Try asking a few open-ended questions like, “What stresses you outside of work?” to get more insight around what benefits can help give your employees peace of mind both inside and outside of the office.

 A strong benefits package is a key factor in recruiting and retaining top talent.
-Catering the package to your employees’ wants and needs will ensure they feel valued at your company.
-Customizing your offerings based on employee suggestions will ensure your selections strike a chord with your employees and have the largest impact on their lives.
+Customizing your offerings based on the answers to these employee benefits survey questions will ensure that your selections strike a chord with your workforce and have the largest impact on their lives.